eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 !!! caution
     sumo may enter an infinite loop when given an unsorted route file with person definitions.

+### Repeated Routes
+When using attribute 'repeat' to repeat a route.
+The number of edges will be repeated the given number of times *after* driving them for the first time.
+If route is defined as stand-alone route (defined with it's own id outside a vehicl definition), any stops defined within the route will be repeated as well.
+If the stops use attribute 'until', they will be shifted by attribute 'period' in each iteration.

+!!! caution
+    When defining a route as child element of a vehicle, any defined stops will belong to the vehicle rather than the route and will not be repeated.

 ## Incomplete Routes (trips and flows)